Healthier Chicken Cordon Bleu Recipe

 This healthier Chicken Cordon Bleu tastes just as great as the fried version — maybe better!

-So perhaps my memories of this chicken are jaded, but I’ll still opt for this healthier chicken cordon bleu any day of the week.
+Perhaps my memories of chicken cordon bleu are jaded, but I’ll still opt for this healthier chicken cordon bleu any day of the week.

-Not only does it taste great, but it is super simple to prepare as well.
+Not only does it taste great, but it really is super simple to prepare as well.
 Butterfly a chicken breast, stuff the goodies inside (I used deli-style ham and pre-sliced Swiss cheese), throw some panko breadcrumbs on top, bake and viola!
 Done.
 So simple!
 Oh–there is a little mustard in there for flavor too.
-I’ll definitely be making these again.

-Look at that cheese running out and slightly browned on the pan!
+Look at that cheese running out and getting slightly browned on the pan!
 My favorite part.

 - ½ cup panko